RobRendell/gTove/README.md

 ## Plans/TODO

-* GM client doesn't send GM actions... not even to other GM sessions.
-Really need to do this now validation and scenario saving is driven by the peer-to-peer middleware sending out actions.
-At the moment the public and private files have the same lastActionId, but if we save off a GM-only action we need to not update the public lastActionId.
+* GM client doesn't send GM-only actions to other GM clients.
 * Snap to grid jumps large minis annoyingly, doesn't appear to respect the click offset from the mini's origin.
 * When the GM disconnects, ensure the last changes to the tabletop are saved - either show a warning, or delay the unload until a final flush has completed, or something.
 Could also show a busy spinner in general when changes are